ModelCar/Collision-Avoidance/README.md

 It uses the StereoVision code by last semester's Student Laurie Marceau.
 The code was refactored and updated to use OpenCV 3.1.0.

-If you want to dive into the functionality of my Collision Avoidance algorithms, see my presentation in *documentation/Slides/*
+If you want to dive into the functionality of my Collision Avoidance algorithms, see my presentations in *documentation/Slides/*

 #INSTALLATION